csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

 #### Q7: What operational events will you have as a team?

-Describe meetings (and other events) you are planning to have.
- * When and where?
-Recurring or ad hoc?
-In-person or online?
- * What's the purpose of each meeting?
- * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
- * You must have at least 2 meetings with your project partner (if you have one).
-Describe them here:
-   * What did you discuss during the meetings?
-   * What were the outcomes of each meeting?
-   * You must provide meeting minutes.
-   * You must have a regular meeting schedule established by the second meeting.

 We plan to have team meetings once a week that all members are required to attend either in person or by call.
 Through a two-stage voting process we've decided on Thursday 5-6 as our regular meeting time, as it was the time that worked for 6/7 of our group members.
 For the group members who can't make it, they will call in using Discord so they can still contribute to group discussions.
 The location may change, but it will generally be a group study room booked in advance by the team lead - we've found that larger rooms with whiteboards and tv screens help us organize better.